 Prior to 2012, investing in commercial real estate was an activity that was typically confined to high net worth investors who had both the assets and the access required to take part in private deals.
 The JOBS Act leveled the playing field to a degree by allowing accredited investors to fund real estate investments through crowdfunding platforms.
 Now, the JOBS Act has enhanced the scope even further by opening the doors to non-accredited investors.

-So why should investors who want to own property consider crowdfunding?
+So why should investors who want to own property consider Trust Deeds?
 There are four distinct reasons:

-Increased accessibility: Real estate crowdfunding affords investors a much lower barrier to entry than some other investment avenues.
+Increased accessibility: Trust Deeds affords investors a much lower barrier to entry than some other investment avenues.
 Traditionally, gaining access to a private real estate investment required a five- or six-figure buy-in.
 With crowdfunding, however, investors can fund investment deals, such as hotels, raw land, developments, fix and flips etc., with as little as $10,000.

 With Ignite Funding, investors enjoy many of the same perks associated with direct ownership without having to do all of the extra work.
-Investors have the opportunity to be on a first trust deeds investment for as little as 6 months and for as long as 24 months.
-The crowdfunding method in some ways assumes responsibility for managing investments so that investors are relieved of having to do the heavy lifting and can actually enjoy a more passive income.
+Investors have the opportunity to be on a trust deeds investment for as little as 6 months and for as long as 24 months.
+Trust Deed investing in some ways assumes responsibility for managing investments so that investors are relieved of having to do the heavy lifting and can actually enjoy a more passive income.

 Simplified Diversification: Diversification is important because it allows investors to spread out the risk in their portfolio.
 Having a mix of cash, stocks and real estate creates balance so that if one segment of your portfolio begins to lag, your remaining assets are potentially able to compensate.

-As real estate crowdfunding continues to expand their offerings, investors are in a prime position to reap even more rewards by supporting their local real estate markets.
+As real estate investing continues to expand their offerings, investors are in a prime position to reap even more rewards by supporting their local real estate markets with Trust Deeds.